cryptodread/specter-desktop-wrapper/README.md

 ```
 embassy-cli auth login
 #Enter your embassy password then run:
-embassy-cli package install /path/to/lightning-terminal.s9pk
+embassy-cli package install /path/to/specter-desktop.s9pk
 ```
 ## Verify Install

-Go to your Embassy Services page, select lightning-terminal and start the service.
+Go to your Embassy Services page, select specter-desktop and start the service.

 #Done